iplanwebsites/semantic-bookmarks/README.markdown

 * Add login controls to template
 * Handle bookmark adding & removing (handling the Dom element, and contacting the API in parallel)
 * Add options for each bookmarks (flag, delete, details)
+* Trigger Google-analytics pageviews on key events (add url, visit a link, etc).
+* Show options of a bookmarks on rollover (remove, details, etc)